MJTech46/sample/README.md

 I just completed the basic scructure of the webpages. <br>

 ## Whats next
-I need to add meaning full contents the pages.
+I need to add meaning full contents to the pages.